Skip to content

 • View what initiated HTTP request: WordPress core, plugin or theme.

 • View on which page request was made.
-Also view page type is frontend, admin, login, cron, ajax or rest_api.
+Also view page type is frontend, admin, login, cron, ajax, xmlrpc or rest_api.

 • View list of other requests made on same page view.